acidanthera/VoodooPS2/README.md

 ### Change Log:

+<NEXT RELEASE> v1.7.5
+- Added ability to disable/enable trackpad by double tapping on the upper left corner.
+The area of the trackpad that is used for this function is configurable in the Info.plist.
+- Added a smoothing algorithm to process the input from the trackpad.
+Still experimenting with this to tweak the parameters, but it is coming along.
+This is controlled by two Info.plist variables: SmoothInput and UnsmoothInput.
+By default, the trackpad itself does a little smoothing on its own (1:2 decaying average).
+If you set the UnsmoothInput option, it will undo the action the trackpad is implementing (you can reverse a decaying average).
+If you set SmoothInput a simple average with a history of four used.
+By default, both UnsmoothInput and SmoothInput are set.
+- Added a movement threshold for tap to left click and two-finger tap to right click.
+For left clicks the threshold is 50.
+So if while taping you move more than 50, the tap is not converted to a click.
+The threshold for right clicks is 100 as there tends to be more movement with a two finger tap.
+These values can be adjusted in Info.plist.
+This was mainly put in place to avoid accidental entry into drag mode when rapidly moving (with multiple quick swipes across the trackpad).
+- Palm rejection/accidental input now honors system trackpad prefs setting "Ignore Accidental Trackpad Input", so you can turn it off.
+Why you would want to do that, I don't know (perhaps you are good at keeping your palms off the trackpad while typing… I'm not).
+The system actually sets three different options when you select this ("PalmNoAction While Typing", "PalmNoAction Permanent", and "OutsidezoneNoAction When Typing").
+The Trackpad code pays attention to each one separately, although they are all set to Yes or No depending on the option.
+- Implements a defined zone between left and right edges where input is ignored while typing (see Zone* in Info.plist).
+This is enabled if you "Ignore Accidental Trackpad Input"
+- Modifier keys going down are ignored as far as accidental input.
+This allows you to position the pointer with the trackpad over something you want to click on (say a website URL) and then hold Ctrl (or other modifier) then tap to click.
+This is only for keydown events and only for shift, control, alt(command), and windows(option) keys.
+- Trackpad code now determines automatically if your Trackpad has an LED and disables turning on/off the LED if it isn't present.
+- Trackpad code now determines automatically if your Trackpad has pass through support and enables pass through only if the guest PS2 device is present.
+- The Mouse driver in this version has minimal support for "Ignore Accidental Trackpad Input".
+It particular it is able to ignore buttons and scrolling while typing.
+Note that this means real buttons too, not just simulated buttons via tapping (since it is a mouse driver, it can't tell the difference).
+This feature is only in effect if "ActLikeTrackpad" is set to Yes in Info.plist.
+- You can make the Mouse driver act like a trackpad.
+If you set "ActLikeTrackpad" to Yes in the Info.plist, the mouse driver will enable trackpad like features.
+This include the Trackpad settings in System Prefs (although many don't have an effect).
+This allows you to turn on/off scrolling, as well as "Ignore Accidental Trackpad Input"

 2012-10-15 v1.7.4
 - Implemented experimental support for pass through packets from a guest PS2 device.
 These are 3-byte packets encapsulated in a 6-byte touchpad packet that are used to interleave input from a guest device such as a track point stick.
 I don't have such a device, but I've implemented code to pass through the x & y deltas, as well as some logic to deal with merging the buttons from that device and the trackpad.
 - Improved handling of two-finger tap for right-click.
 There is still more to come in this area